SQream/sqream_docs/guides/operations/creating_or_cloning_a_storage_cluster.rst

 Creating or cloning a storage cluster
 ****************************************

-SQream DB workers always start-up with a single storage cluster.

-When first deploying SQream DB, a database administrator may wish to create a new storage cluster.
+When SQream DB is installed, it comes with a default storage cluster.
+This guide will help if you need a fresh storage cluster or a separate copy of an existing storage cluster.

 Creating a new storage cluster
 =====================================